SMWlDreams/Tetris/README.md

 Added in some stats found in the Classic Tetris World Championship to the GUI - An I-piece drought counter and the % of line clears that were a tetris

+The first piece for each new game will be delayed 48 frames to allow the board time to load to make the game run more smoothly.
+This is also present in the original game.

+Added a basic pause screen that can be invoked by pressing the space bar.

+Added upper and lower case character support for names in high scores.

 ### NOTE

 This is an alpha release.
 There is no audio currently.
 The game will run and can be restarted after a loss only.
 All core features of the hit NES game TETRIS are here.